 It has been obvious for years that the murder of President John F. Kennedy was a massive conspiracy.
 One crazy guy, a guy who had done many other bizarre and unbalanced things in recent years, one who tried to assassinate a retired air force general days before, a crazy guy who had a sudden opportunity, a cheap rifle, and a pathetic desire to DO something in his worthless life–can you imagine this loser doing something so violent?
 Sheer nonsense, right?
+It MUST have been a massive conspiracy.
+And the fact that there is NO evidence of a conspiracy proves how big this conspiracy is: Who else could keep such a big operation secret?

 So having established the sanity of the conspiracy people and how reasonable their tinfoil-helmet “discoveries” are, let’s look at some facts.